- Leprosy is a chronic disease caused by a slow multiplying bacillus, Mycobacterium leprae.

 - encouraging self-reporting and early treatment by promoting community awareness and changing the image of leprosy;

-- monitoring the performance of MDT services, the quality of patients’ care and the progress being made towards elimination through national disease surveillance systems.
+- monitoring the performance of MDT services and quality of patients’ care, and the progress being made towards elimination through national disease surveillance systems.